 If we figure we'd like to eat a little sooner, we will set the appliance to cook at a higher temperature (i.e., on "high") to shorten the cooking cycle.

 Note: The cooking cycle will vary based on the number of watts your appliance has.

 Sometimes, we will cook these veggies whole with a chunk of ham on top (as shown).

 If we have any leftovers, they are perfect for pan frying in an electric skillet with a little oil.
-(We prefer to use extra virgin olive oil.)
+(We prefer to use extra virgin olive oil or coconut oil.)

 Of course, you can buy already-formed hash browns, but they are more expensive than the kind you cook yourself.